 - Invoices for app subscriptions.
 Shopify apps that might be needed to run the business can sometimes charge a monthly fee.

 - Cost of goods.
 The seller should provide you with information about the cost of the goods sold by the business.

 Gathering this information from the seller helps you verify that the average monthly profits reported by the seller in their listing are accurate.

 Go to the Orders section of the Shopify account admin to examine all past orders from the business.
 Some things you might want to check for are the number of chargebacks, refunded orders, and unfulfilled orders.
 You can also review tracking numbers to ensure their legitimacy.

-Although it's perfectly normal for an established business to have a small number of refunds issued or even the rare chargeback, it's very important that you double-check that all orders are marked as fulfilled by the seller.
+Although it's perfectly normal for an active business to have a small number of refunds issued or even the rare chargeback, it's very important that you double-check that all orders are marked as fulfilled by the seller.